Empire Distribution: 2014-2020: Empire Records, Empire Latino, Empire Nashville

 With its digital distribution platform successful, Empire established Empire Records.
-Among others, the label released Anderson .Paak's album Malibu, which earned .Paak a Grammy nomination in the Best New Artist, category, as well as Fat Joe's “All The Way Up” and DRAM's “Broccoli.”
+Among others, the label released Anderson .Paak's album Malibu, which earned .Paak a Grammy nomination in the Best New Artist category, as well as Fat Joe's "All The Way Up" and DRAM's "Broccoli."
 Young Dolph turned down a $22 million major label deal to sign with Empire and remain independent.
 In an interview with Variety, Dolph said: "Empire is on deck with people who love to do this shit just as much as I do...whether you got money to deal with it or no money to deal with it, the best relationships are going to be the ones where you understand each other."

 In 2017, XXXTentacion's debut album, 17, was released on Empire.
-It charted at #2 on the Billboard Top 200.
+It charted at number two on the Billboard 200.
 His sophomore album was released on Capitol.
 He returned to re-sign with Empire a month before his death; The New York Times reported that the deal was worth $10 million.
 XXXTentacion's posthumous album, Skins, debuted at #1 on the Billboard album chart.

 In 2018, Tina Davis, previously an artist manager and a head of A&R at Def Jam, was named SVP of A&R, and a partnership with L.A.
 Reid's Hitco was announced.
 King Von's Empire-distributed song "Crazy Story" was a 3× platinum viral hit.
 He subsequently signed with Empire, releasing the mixtape, Grandson, which became one of the label's most successful releases.
 Empire also worked with Tyga in 2018; the track "Taste", was 9× platinum as of 2023.

 Empire began working with Latino artists including Tego Calderón and Luis Enrique in 2012, and in 2018 established Empire Latino.
 In 2019, Empire Latino had its first hit with Puerto Rican reggaeton artist Jay Wheeler; as of 2023, his song La Curiosidad was 8× platinum.

 Empire Nashville, a country music division, was founded in 2019, "blazing a trail for Black country artists."